sbi-dev/sbi/README.md

 ## Git LFS

 We use git lfs to store binary files, e.g., example notebooks.
 To use git lfs follow installation instructions here https://git-lfs.github.com/.
+In particular, in a freshly cloned repository on a new machine, you will need both `git-lfs install` and `git-lfs pull`.

 ## Acknowledgements
 This code builds heavily on previous work by [Conor Durkan](https://conormdurkan.github.io/), [George Papamakarios](https://gpapamak.github.io/) and [Artur Bekasov](https://arturbekasov.github.io/).